Hsinchu railway station

-Hsinchu (新竹 (Hsin¹-chu², Xīnzhú)) is a railway station in East District, Hsinchu City, Taiwan, served by Taiwan Railways Administration.
+Hsinchu (新竹 (Hsin¹-chu², Xīnzhú)) is a railway station in East District, Hsinchu City, Taiwan, served by Taiwan Railway.
 Hsinchu Station is a major station on the West Coast line and the western terminus of the Neiwan line.

 Structure

 There are two island platforms and one side platform, as well as the historic fourth-generation European-style station building which opened in 1913, during Japanese rule.

 Service

 Except Tzu-Chiang Limited Express southbound 133, 143, northbound 138, and some Taroko Expresses, all other trains stop at Hsinchu Station.
 It is also the main destination of commuter local trains in Northern Taiwan.
 Neiwan line trains travel from this station to Neiwan Station.
 Connection to the THSR Hsinchu Station is available through Liujia line (which branches off from the Neiwan line's Zhuzhong Station).